Printing

 Section titled “print()”Print some values without making a newline.

-functions are builtin functions that you can call with parentheses and any values inside it will be outputed to the terminal.
+The print and println functions are builtin functions that you can call with parentheses and any values inside it will be outputed to the terminal.

 Examples